Suboxone Clinic: Fee Schedule effective January 1, 2022

-I will do the needful if you bring a completed pre-authorization form.
-I am not willing to call your insurance/prescription plan.
+I am not willing to call your insurance/prescription plan for pre-authorization.

 Fees do not strictly follow the standard CPT codes that are followed by insurance carriers.

-My fee schedule is designed for self-pay patients who need to have a predictable fee, so that they can plan for it.
+My fee schedule is designed for self-pay patients who need to have a predictable fee, so that they can plan and budget for it.
 There is no separate charge for urine drug screen.
 The urine drug screen is done at random and the cost is averaged out and included in the fee.

 For patients who are filing their own claim, the bill will reflect the actual procedures for that day.

 If you have insurance coverage: